-Do you know what percentage of customers are loyal to your brand versus those who are unhappy?
+NPS shows you what percentage of customers are loyal to your brand versus unhappy with it.
+That insight helps you make better decisions about how to (CX).

 What is a net promoter score?

-Businesses use the net promoter score metric to uncover the numerical ratings of the likelihood of respondents recommending their brand to someone else.
-This translates to the likelihood of business growth.
-Results stem from a series of questions answered on a 0–10 scale.
+Businesses use the net promoter score to put a number on how likely respondents are to recommend their brand to someone else—a strong signal of future growth.
+Results come from a question answered on a 0–10 scale.

 Use this formula to calculate your NPS: